bartoszgebarowski/Chrome-rock-band/README.md

 #### Social media buttons

 * They serve as quick access to social media.
-Each button contains an additional text indicator, which give them a little spice
+Each button contains an additional text indicator, which gives them a little spice
 * Text is hidden on mobile devices by putting accessibility before fan service
-* A theme icon from font awesome is present as an additional form of indication and visual stimulation
+* A theme icon from 'Font Awesome' is present as an additional form of indication and visual stimulation
-* The Hover effect, informs the user that it is an interactive element.
+* The Hover effect informs the user that it is an interactive element.
 It is also related to a specific third-party service
-* Due to the similarity of some colors, the buttons are placed in such a way that similar colors do not lie next to each other
+* Due to the similarity of some colours, the buttons are placed in such a way that similar colours do not lie next to each other

 ##### Social media buttons: desktop view